Loading

 Cited by

 PubMed Abstract: Maintaining genome integrity is an essential and challenging process.
-RAD51 recombinase, the central player of several crucial processes in repairing DNA and protecting genome integrity, forms filaments on DNA, which are tightly regulated.
-One of these RAD51 regulators is FIGNL1, that prevents persistent RAD51 foci without or after DNA damage and genotoxic chromatin association in cells.
-The cryogenic electron microscopy structure of FIGNL1 in complex with RAD51 reveals that FIGNL1 forms a non-planar hexamer and RAD51 N terminus enclosure in the FIGNL1 hexamer pore.
+RAD51 recombinase, the central component of several crucial processes in repairing DNA and protecting genome integrity, forms filaments on DNA, which are tightly regulated.
+One of these RAD51 regulators is FIGNL1 (fidgetin-like 1), which prevents RAD51 genotoxic chromatin association in normal cells and persistent RAD51 foci upon DNA damage.
+The cryogenic electron microscopy-imaged structure of FIGNL1 in complex with RAD51 reveals that FIGNL1 forms a nonplanar hexamer and encloses RAD51 N terminus in the FIGNL1 hexamer pore.
 Mutations in pore loop or catalytic residues of FIGNL1 render it defective in filament disassembly and are lethal in mouse embryonic stem cells.
-Our study reveals a unique mechanism for removing RAD51 from bound substrates and provides the molecular basis for FIGNL1 in maintaining genome stability.
+Our study reveals a distinct mechanism for removing RAD51 from bound substrates and provides the molecular basis for FIGNL1 in maintaining genome stability.

 PubMed: 39636933